-If there is one guarantee when visiting Greenestone Muskoka, its that your thoughts and beliefs will be challenged.
+If there is one guarantee when visiting GreeneStone Muskoka, its that your thoughts and beliefs will be challenged.
 With compassion and kindness, our highly trained clinical team will support you in breaking patterns of distorted thinking when it comes to your drug and/or alcohol habits.
-You will work actively along side your primary therapist to become more aware of the thoughts you have, deciphering the accuracy of those thoughts before you act on them (ex: ‘I can’t do that’ verses ‘I’m scared to fail’).
+You will work actively alongside your primary therapist to become more aware of the thoughts you have, deciphering the accuracy of those thoughts before you act on them (ex: ‘I can’t do that’ versus ‘I’m scared to fail’).

 In addition to individual counselling, CBT is a frequently used component of our group therapy sessions.
 Why be challenged by one person, when you can be challenged by a whole group!
-I know this sounds scary, but once you are placed in a group with like minded individuals, who are all recovery oriented, you will quickly see benefit to received feedback from your peers.
-Making lasting changes in our cognitive tendency is a difficult process, but with dedication and support it is possible for everyone.
+I know this sounds scary, but once you are placed in a group with like-minded individuals, who are all recovery-oriented, you will quickly see the benefit to received feedback from your peers.
+Making lasting changes in our cognitive tendency is a difficult process, but with dedication and support, it is possible for everyone.

-Cognitive Behavioural Therapy is not just for those living with substance use disorders, it is also effective in those struggling with anxiety, depression, post-traumatic stress disorder, anger and a variety of other diagnosis.
-At Greenestone, we will support and encourage you to develop your own CBT capabilities that you can use in any situation.
+Cognitive Behavioural Therapy is not just for those living with substance use disorders, it is also effective in those struggling with anxiety, depression, post-traumatic stress disorder, anger and a variety of other diagnoses.
+At GreeneStone, we will support and encourage you to develop your own CBT capabilities that you can use in any situation.